 Rescue 11-7: 2013 Dodge - Heavy Rescue Truck equipped with the "jaws of life" servicing the Town of Fort Frances and the Central Zone of the Rainy River District.

-Pumper Rescue 11-1 (Reserve Pumper Rescue): 1995 Volvo equipped with 1050 GPM pump, ground ladders and fire fighting equipment.
-Fire Underwriters Survey for Grading Purposes: Reserve Duty Fire Apparatus.
+Pumper 11-1: 2019 Spartan Metro Star equipped with a 6000 LPM pump, ground ladders and fire fighting equipment.
+Fire Underwriters Survey for Grading Purposes: First Line Duty Fire Apparatus.

-Pumper Rescue 11-2: 2008 Spartan equipped with 1250 GPM, 28-foot water tower and light boom, ground ladders and fire fighting equipment.
+Pumper 11-2: 2008 Spartan Furion equipped with a 5000 LPM pump, 28-foot water tower and light boom, ground ladders and fire fighting equipment.
 Fire Underwriters Survey for Grading Purposes: First Line Duty Fire Apparatus.